How to Naturally Color Handmade Soap

 Rudbeckia Petals – Rudbeckia Hirta – Color: Yellow – Infuse in lye solution.

 Safflower, powder – Carthamus tinctorius – Color: Yellow to Orange-yellow – Add powder at light trace.

 Saffron – Crocus sativus – Color: Yellow

 Tumeric – Curcuma longa – Color: Dark Yellow to Golden-brown.
 Add at light trace.

-Yarrow – Achillea millefolium – Color: Muted yellow – Use dried yarrow leaves to infuse your oils or add powder direct to soap at trace.
+Yarrow – Achillea millefolium – Color: Muted yellow – Use dried yarrow leaves and flowers to infuse your oils or add powder direct to soap at trace.